haquezameer/learn-fp/README.md

 # learn-fp
 A repository with links and learning resources and my own personal understandings of FP.
 You can correct me anytime I am wrong by filing an Issue or a PR.
-You can also call me out on twitter or DM me there: https://twitter.com/haquezameer.
+You can also connect with me on twitter : https://twitter.com/haquezameer.

 Example code in JS